Resxt/Plutonium-T6-Scripts/README.md

 ## How do I download a script?

+If you are unsure whether you should download a compiled or a source script, first read [What are compiled and source scripts?](#what-are-compiled-and-source-scripts)

 ### Compiled / Ready to use script

 To download a compiled script, click on a `.gsc` file that **doesn't** end with `-source` and click on `Download`.